SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 | OAS31103 | Right hippocampus absent |
 | OAS30065 | Corrupt source PET (single volume; also excluded by Vo et al. [2]) |

-Five of the nine segmentation failures also had PET regions where z-scoring was skipped because the region standard deviation was zero, leaving raw intensities two orders of magnitude above the rest of the cohort.

-Full audit in `Data Processing/qc_audit.py`.

 ---

 ## Data Processing